Wran9ler/CSS-/README.md

   Main project with name final.
 Kolesa.kz is online-market where everyone can share his advertisment about selling only about moving property.
 Using python we parsed a lot of pages of advertisments.
 We found the most popular car in every top 5 cities in Kazakhstan, we were able to find out diffrence between two the most popular car brand and compared difference between Astana and Almaty.

+Univercity registration service - classes

+Creating a servise, which allows anyone to add/remove person into base.
+Used inheritance to get some points more easier to configurate.